 Our "Choosing a Smart Home Controller" guide will first cover some of the basics (for example Controller types) and will then explain the various features and points to consider when choosing a Smart Home Controller - this is important as it means that you can carry out your own research and make your own decision - there are no right and wrong answers, and no "one size fits all" approach.

-After that, your first hurdle is to choose a particular manufacturer to go fo, so we'll help you to understand the differences between some of the more prominent and popular manufacturers - Samsung, Vera, Athom, Fibaro, HomeSeer and Hubitat.
+After that, your first hurdle is to choose a particular manufacturer to go for, so we'll help you to understand the differences between some of the more prominent and popular manufacturers - Aeotec, Athom, Fibaro and Hubitat.